 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-This is the coziest Pumpkin Lentil Soup recipe perfect for winter.
-It’s full of good-for-you ingredients and naturally gluten-free, vegan and takes less than 30 minutes!
+This is the coziest Pumpkin Lentil Soup recipe, perfect for winter.
+It’s full of good-for-you ingredients, warm flavors, and is naturally gluten-free and vegan.
+It also takes less than 30 minutes to make!

-This Pumpkin Lentil Soup is made with simple, whole food ingredients.
-It’s vegan, gluten free, refined sugar free and can be made oil free too!
+Made with simple, whole food ingredients.
+It’s vegan, gluten-free, refined sugar-free, and can be made oil-free too!

 - Pumpkin purée.
 To simplify things, I used canned pumpkin purée!
-If you prefer, you can bake your own pumpkin chunks and add them before blending.
-But I find that this not only cuts down cooking time, but it’s also a great way to use up leftover canned pumpkin.
+If you prefer, you can bake your own fresh pumpkin chunks and add them before blending.
+But I find that this not only cuts down cooking time but also is a great way to use up leftover canned pumpkin.

-- Red lentils.
-This fabulous ingredient bulks up the soup, adds plant protein, and also blends like a dream.
-Lentisl add a creamy texture without any dairy.
+- Whole Red lentils.
+This fabulous ingredient bulks up the soup adds plant protein, and also blends like a dream.
+Lentils add a creamy texture without any dairy.
 Lentils are also full of gut-healthy fiber.
-Bonus: lentils are one of the most affordable, nutrient-rich foods and I love ’em!
+Bonus: lentils are one of the most affordable, nutrient-rich foods, and I love ’em!

 - Onion + garlic.
 These are flavour builders that start your soup on a savory note.
 They’re also great for the immune system, which could always use a little extra support in the chillier months.